nomandhoni-cs/myJavaScriptJourney/README.md

 - ```.createElement``` => to create an element
 - ```.innerHTML``` => insert HTML inside of an element

-## Function, .addEventListener, Event Bubble
+## Function addEventListener Event Bubble
 ### Topics :
 ##### Argument
 - Argument is an array like Object